eprints/irus/README.md

 # PIRUS 'PUSH' implementation

+UPDATE March 2019: The default URL used by this code has been updated to https://irus.jisc.ac.uk/counter/.

 Provide data for [COUNTER R5](https://www.projectcounter.org/code-of-practice-five-sections/abstract/) compliant usage statistics.

 By default this package is configured to send data to the IRUS-UK tracker.